On the first order theory of plactic monoids: Introduction

 The argument presented below is by constructing an interpretation of a plactic monoid in Presburger arithmetic, and could open the door to studying the theories of plactic-like classes of monoid.
 It is known that all groups interpretable in Presburger arithmetic are abelian-by-finite \cite{ONSHUUS2020102795}.
 This result may also be a starting point for classifying all monoids interpretable in Presburger arithmetic.

 In preparing this paper for publication, the author was made aware in private communication that Alan Cain and Tara Brough have independently constructed a proof that the plactic monoids are interpretable in Presburger arithmetic, which will appear in a forthcoming paper of theirs.
-This coincides with the results in section 3.1 and section 4.
+This would overlap with results in sections \ref{P2basecase} and \ref{Pngeneralcase}, but not with any results from sections \ref{sectionBiinterpret} and \ref{sectionInfinite}.
+To the author's knowledge, the method used to prove this result is different than the one we present.

+Sections \ref{P2basecase} and \ref{Pngeneralcase} deal with the construction of an interpretation of a plactic monoid in Presburger arithmetic.
+In section \ref{sectionBiinterpret} we show that this interpretation is in fact a bi-interpretation, and that certain submonoids of the plactic monoid are definable.
+In section \ref{sectionInfinite}, we discuss the Diophantine problem in certain infinitely generated monoids generalising the plactic monoid.